DavidNelson38/WAV-Maker/README.md

 # WAV-Maker
-User creates a music measure which is written into a 16-bit WAV file.
+Console program that allows the user to compose a song, which is then written to a 16-bit WAV file and played back.